31 Ways to Enjoy the Great Outdoors in the Minneapolis-Saint Paul Area

 Grab a Seat Outside

-Get your traditional dining experience fix while avoiding crowds with a meal on the rooftop patio at Charlie’s Restaurant and Irish Pub.
+You’ll be sitting on top of the world when you dine on the rooftop patio at Charlie’s Restaurant and Irish Pub.
 Part of the Water Street Inn, the pub features beautiful views of the St. Croix River.